MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/05-extract-custom-entities.md

 1. In the integrated terminal for the **classify-text** folder, and enter the following command to run the program:

     - **C#**: `dotnet run`
-    - **Python**: `python classify-text.py`
+    - **Python**: `python custom-entities.py`

     > **Tip**: You can use the **Maximize panel size** (**^**) icon in the terminal toolbar to see more of the console text.

 1. Observe the output.
-The application should list a classification and confidence score for each text file.
+The application should list details of the entities found in each text file.

 ## Clean up